eikek/docspell/website/site/content/docs/query/_index.md

 The like operator `:` can be used with all values, but makes only sense for text values.
 It allows to do a substring search for a field.

-For example, to look for an item with a name of exactly 'invoice_22':
+For example, this looks for an item with a name of exactly 'invoice_22':

 ```
 name=invoice_22
 ```

-Using `:` it is possible to look for items that have 'invoice' in their name:
+By using `:`, it is possible to look for items that have 'invoice' somewhere in their name:

 ```
 name:*invoice*
 ```

-The asterisk `*` can be added at the beginning and/or end of the value.
+The asterisk `*` can be added at the beginning and/or end of the value, but not in betwee.
 Furthermore, the like operator is case-insensitive, whereas `=` is not.
-This applies to all fields with a text value; this is another example looking for a correspondent person of with 'marcus' in the
+This applies to all fields with a text value.

-name:
+This is another example looking for a correspondent person of with 'marcus' in the name:

 ```
 corr.pers.name:*marcus*
 ```